-NSI invites research proposal submissions that qualify for co-financing if they contribute to NSI’s mission, and meet NSI criteria.
+NSI invites research proposal submissions that contribute to NSI’s mission and meet NSI criteria.

-NSI has set up four related research programmes.
+NSI has set up four related research programmes concerning the following themes:

 - Education and the social context (coordinator: Prof. Dr. Lex Borghans)